Blackhawks moving on without Seabrook, de Haan - WHIZ News

 De Haan was acquired in a June trade with Carolina.
 He had surgery on the same shoulder last offseason.

 Brandon Saad is expected to miss another three weeks after he hurt his right ankle during Chicago’s 4-1 victory at Winnipeg on Dec.
 19. Fellow forwards Andrew Shaw and Drake Caggiula are on LTIR due to concussions, though Caggiula has been skating and could return soon.
-Rookie defenseman Adam Boqvist will miss Friday night’s game against the New York Islanders because of a right shoulder injury.
+Rookie defenseman Adam Boqvist missed Friday night’s 5-2 victory over the New York Islanders because of a right shoulder injury.

 “I don’t manage expectations,” Colliton said.
 “We expect to win.
 We expect to compete, give ourselves a chance with how to we play.”